 - In Pastoral areas, main roads are not normally fenced but station boundaries are usually indicated.

 - Unfenced roads mean that livestock and wildlife will often be found on the road or crossing it, so always watch for the unexpected, especially at night when speed should be reduced accordingly.

 - Camping in a creek or river bed can be dangerous due to flash flooding, particularly in the summer months.
 There may not have been any sign of rain where you are but rain in another area can bring a wall of water and debris several metres high down a creek or riverbed.
 Rain on a river catchment several hundred kms away may take several days to reach where you are, with fatal results.

 - Contact the Homestead and enquire where you can or cannot go

-- Leave all gates as you find them unless otherwise directed.
-A gate may have been left open to allow stock to get to water.
+- Leave gates as you find them unless otherwise directed.
+A gate may be open to allow stock to get to water.

-- Please refrain from lighting fires unless approved by the Station owner.
-If you do have a fire cover it completely with earth and ensure it is out before going to sleep or leaving camp.
+- Refrain from lighting fires unless approved by the Station owner.
+If you have a fire cover it completely with earth and ensure it is out before going to sleep or leaving camp.

 - Littering and dumping rubbish is an offence by law the same as anywhere else and plastics and tin cans can be fatal when chewed or swallowed by livestock.